Our Board

 Nikki brings in over 18 years of nonprofit experience, taking on a range of roles from being Highline Medical Center Foundation’s Development Manager to CASA (Court Appointed Special Advocates) of Washtenaw County’s Executive Director.
 She has served as a Board Member for the International Community Health Services Foundation, API Chaya, and was on the Komen of Puget Sound’s grant committee.
 Nikki has 3 young children and is currently a Board Member for the Kawabe Memorial Fund and holds a Master of Public Administration from Seattle University.

 Alison has an undergraduate degree in Political Science and Sociology from the University of Washington, a Certificate in Nonprofit Management and a master’s degree in Public Administration from Evans School of Public Policy and Governance.
 She is currently a Program Officer for Women’s Leadership at the Bill & Melinda Gates Foundation where she leads a portfolio of grants dedicated to advancing women’s power and influence in the global health sector.
-In this role, Alison also serves on the Gender Equality Division’s DEI committee, leads her team’s strategy and portfolio related to empowering women leaders, and acts as an internal consultant to teams interesting in advancing women leaders in their sector.
 Prior to joining the Bill & Melinda Gates Foundation, Alison spent ten years working for local non-profit organizations in both development and program management.

 Alison resides in Ballard with her two young kids.
 In her free time, she enjoys traveling, dancing, and exploring Seattle’s dining scene with friends.